youldash/iOS/README.md

 ## Sponsors

-This repository is sponsored in part by the [College of Computer and Information Systems](http://cis.uqu.edu.sa/) at Umm Al-Qura University, Mecca, Saudi Arabia.
+This repo is sponsored in part by the [College of Computer and Information Systems](http://cis.uqu.edu.sa/) at Umm Al-Qura University, Mecca, Saudi Arabia.

 ## License

-This Git repository is published under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This Git repo is published under the Creative Commons Attribution-NonCommercial 4.0 International License.
 See [LICENSE](https://github.com/youldash/iOS/blob/master/LICENSE.md) for details.